vermouthyyj/MovieApp/README.md

 - ASP.NET Core MVC for building web applications
 - Angular for frontend development

-## Step by step to run the project
+## Step by step to run the server locally

 ### Step1: Navigate to the API directory